anachromeJ/dotfiles/README.md

 ln -s dotfiles/.emacs.d .
 ```

-See also http://github.com/jchli/setup to install prerequisite
+If developing with JavaScript or ruby, see also http://github.com/jchli/setup to install prerequisite
 programs.
 If all goes well, in addition to a more useful prompt, now you can
 do `emacs -nw hello.js` and hitting `C-c!` to launch an interactive SSJS
 REPL, among many other features.